vadimb88/instagram-live-stream-recorder/README.md

 ## Installation
 This program uses ffmpeg for video postprocessing.
 You need to install it using [official site](https://ffmpeg.org/download.html).

-Then you need to add it to `PATH` or set `FFMPEG_PATH` and `FFPROBE_PATH` environment variables as it described [here](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg/blob/master/README.md#ffmpeg-and-ffprobe)
+Then you need to add it to `PATH` or set `FFMPEG_PATH` and `FFPROBE_PATH` environment variables as it described [here](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg/blob/master/README.md#ffmpeg-and-ffprobe).

-Next you need to clone this repositiry and install dependencies
+Next you need to clone this repositiry and install dependencies.
 ```
 git clone https://github.com/vadimb88/instagram-live-stream-recorder.git
 cd instagram-live-stream-recorder
 npm install
 ```

-## Running
+## Executing
 You need to copy `template.config.default.json` to `config.default.json` and add your csrfToken and sessionId to it.
 Program loads `config.default.json` by default if it exists and if user hasn't provided another config using `--config` paramenter.

 Now you can run the programm: